1973 Cannes Film Festival

-The 26th Cannes Film Festival was held from 10 to 25 May 1973.
-The Grand Prix du Festival International du Film went to Scarecrow by Jerry Schatzberg and The Hireling by Alan Bridges.
-At this festival two new non-competitive sections were added: 'Étude et documents' and 'Perspectives du Cinéma Français' (which is started by the French Film Directors' Society and runs until 1991).
+The 26th Cannes Film Festival took place from 10 to 25 May 1973.
+Swedish actress Ingrid Bergman served as jury president for the main competition.

+The Grand Prix du Festival International du Film, then the festival's main prize, was jointly awarded to American filmmaker Jerry Schatzberg for Scarecrow and British filmmaker Alan Bridges for The Hireling.

+During this edition two new non-competitive sections were added: Étude et documents and Perspectives du Cinéma Français (which was started by the French Film Directors' Society and ran until 1991).